When is the last time you heard of a Half-Human Hybrid

 - InuYasha: Tends to hold true for canon hanyou; the title character (half-dog demon), Shiori (half-bat demon) and Jinenji (half-unstated demon) are all the product of youkai fathers and human mothers.
 The only exception appears in a filler arc in the anime where Gyuuoh is the son of a human male and a cow youkai.
 However, the inversion is Played for Laughs when Inuyasha and Kagome meet Jinenji's mother, an elderly crone with a terrifying temper.
 They initially think she's a demonic mountain witch until they learn she's the human parent.

-- Nurarihyon No Mago has an Obake grandfather and a (spiritually strong) human grandmother, his mother is human and his father is half-human.
+- Nurarihyon No Mago has an youkai grandfather and a (spiritually strong) human grandmother, his mother is human and his father is half-human.

 - Bleach: Ichigo and his twin sisters are the product of a shinigami father and a human mother.
 Although shinigami are technically human, they're spirits, making the children the offspring of a ghost/human pairing.
-Their mother wasn't a normal human, she had magical powers and belonged to the Quincy clan.
+Their mother was human, but not a normal human; she had magical powers and belonged to the Quincy clan.

-- Zenki has Prince Inugami, whose mother was a human lady named Rengetsu and his father was a very powerful demon.
+- Kishin Douji Zenki has Prince Inugami, whose mother was a human lady named Rengetsu and his father was a very powerful demon.

 - Kongoh Bancho (and his brother and sister).
 Worth noting is that their father is roughly the size of two or three houses stacked up.
 (Oddly, while the two males are Nigh Invulnerable ten-foot-tall mountains of muscle, their sister appears to be a totally normal teenage girl.)